sherlynassam/knitted-history/readme.md

 #Tuesday, May 15, 2018
-This exercise is about turning a folder into a repository, so that I could be able to resolve a conflict between two existing versions of a project.
+This exercise is about learning how to resolve a conflict between two different versions of a file.
+I also am trying to make a folder into a repository, and taking snapshots of all of my changes.